gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 So in conclusion, Rust's FFI capabilities work but are tedious are error-prone in my opinion, and so require extra care and testing with Miri/fuzzing, with high code coverage of the FFI functions.
 It's not enough to only test the pure (non FFI) Rust code.

-<h3 id="another-example-of-a-real-bug-at-the-ffi-boundary">Another example of a real bug at the FFI boundary</h3>
+### Another example of a real bug at the FFI boundary

 When I started this rewrite, I was under the impression that the Rust standard library uses the C memory allocator (basically, `malloc`) under the covers when it needs to allocate some memory.